hofstadter-io/cuetorials.com/content/integrations/_index.md

 Cue integrates with several other configuration, schema, and languages.

+- enables you to translate between various schema sources
+- becomes a source of truth

 {{< table >}}
 | System      | Import                          | Export                          | Annotations   |
 | --          | :--:                            | :--:                            | :--           |